-Coherus Biosciences, Inc., a late-stage clinical biologics platform company, focuses on developing and commercializing biosimilar products worldwide.
-The company s product candidates include CHS-1701, a pegfilgrastim biosimilar candidate, which has completed a Phase I study for the prevention of chemotherapy-induced neutropenia; CHS-0214, an etanercept biosimilar candidate, which is in Phase III clinical trials for the treatment of rheumatoid arthritis and psoriasis, as well as to treat ankylosing spondylitis, juvenile idiopathic arthritis, and psoriatic arthritis; and CHS-5217, a bevacizumab biosimilar candidate to treat metastatic colorectal cancer, non small cell lung cancer, metastatic kidney cancer, advanced cervical cancer, platinum-resistant ovarian cancer, and recurrent glioblastoma.
-Its product candidates also comprise CHS-1420, an adalimumab biosimilar candidate to treat ankylosing spondylitis, Beh et's Disease, Crohn s Disease, juvenile idiopathic arthritis, psoriasis, psoriatic arthritis, rheumatoid arthritis, and ulcerative colitis; and CHS-3351, a ranibizumab biosimilar candidate, which is in preclinical stage for the treatment of neovascular (wet) age-related macular, degeneration, macular edema following retinal vein occlusion, diabetic macular edema, diabetic retinopathy, and ulcerative colitis.
-Coherus Biosciences, Inc. has license agreement with Daiichi Sankyo Company, Limited; license agreement with Baxalta Incorporated, Baxalta US Inc., and Baxalta GmbH; distribution agreement with Orox Pharmaceuticals B.V.; license agreement with Genentech, Inc.; and license agreements with Selexis SA.
+Coherus BioSciences, Inc., a late-stage clinical biologics platform company, focuses on developing and commercializing biosimilar products worldwide.
+The company s product candidates include CHS-1701, a pegfilgrastim biosimilar candidate, which is used for the treatment of febrile neutropenia; CHS-0214, an etanercept biosimilar candidate, which is in various phases of clinical trials for the treatment of ankylosing spondylitis, juvenile idiopathic arthritis, psoriatic arthritis, rheumatoid arthritis, and psoriasis; and CHS-5217, a bevacizumab biosimilar candidate, which is in preclinical stage for the treatment of metastatic colorectal cancer, non small cell lung cancer, metastatic kidney cancer, advanced cervical cancer, platinum-resistant ovarian cancer, and recurrent glioblastoma.
+Its product candidates also comprise CHS-1420, an adalimumab biosimilar candidate, which is in various phases of clinical trials to treat ankylosing spondylitis, Beh et's Disease, Crohn s Disease, juvenile idiopathic arthritis, psoriasis, psoriatic arthritis, rheumatoid arthritis, and ulcerative colitis; and CHS-3351, a ranibizumab biosimilar candidate, which is in preclinical stage for the treatment of neovascular (wet) age-related macular, degeneration, macular edema following retinal vein occlusion, diabetic macular edema, and diabetic retinopathy.
+Coherus Biosciences, Inc. has license agreement with Daiichi Sankyo Company, Limited; Baxalta Incorporated, Baxalta US Inc., and Baxalta GmbH; Genentech, Inc.; and Selexis SA.
 The company was formerly known as BioGenerics, Inc. and changed its name to Coherus Biosciences, Inc. in April 2012.
 Coherus Biosciences, Inc. was founded in 2010 and is headquartered in Redwood City, California.